datajoint/datajoint-python/README.md

 You can safely enable this setting if both of the following are true:

-  * The only kinds of blobs your pipeline inserts are numerical arrays.
+  * The only kinds of blobs your pipeline have inserted previously were numerical arrays.
   * You do not need to share blob data between Python and MATLAB.

 Otherwise, read the following explanation.